coredns/coredns/plugin/metadata_edns0/README.md

 # Name

-Plugin *metadata_edns0* for coding DNS msg information into metadata
+Plugin *metadata_edns0* is used for decoding EDNS0 related information from the DNS query and publish it as metadata.

 # Description